What is a construction Phase Plan?

 As a designer on the project, you may have critical information that the contractor needs to create an effective Construction Phase Plan.
 This may include locations of utilities, detailed ground surveys, engineer reports.
-All of these documents are likely to contain critical information that can influence the management of health and safety on site.
+All of these documents are likely to contain critical information that can influence whether you’re effectively managing health and safety in construction.

 In some circumstances, you may be appointed as the Principal Designer.
 This is a specific duty under CDM regulations that require you to provide Pre-Construction Information to the contractor before any construction works commence.
-You may want to consult with an experienced professional on the duties of a Principal Designer.
+You may want to speak with experienced health and safety consultants to help with this.

 I am the contractor.
 Where can I find an example Construction Phase Plan?